kanidm/kanidm/book/src/accounts/posix.md

 ### Enabling POSIX Attributes on Groups

-To enable POSIX group features and IDs on an account, you require the permission `idm_group_unix_extend_priv`.
-This is provided to `idm_admins` in the default database.
+To enable POSIX group features and IDs on an account, you require the permission `idm_unix_admins`.
+This is provided to `idm_admins` by default.

 You can then use the following command to enable POSIX extensions: